phamthekhang632/simple_humanoid_controller/README.md

 If you have an error here:
 - Fails because ROS is missing → ensure `"WITH_ROS_SUPPORT": "ON"`
-- RViZ cannot connect to X11 → check `DISPLAY` variable and X server
+- RViZ cannot connect to X11 → check `DISPLAY` variable and X server in `devcontainer.json`

 Summary
 --